rajdeepdas2000/game-pong/README.md

 Hey there!
-This is my first ever game created with pygame module of Python The rules and controls are simple:
+This is my first game created with pygame module of Python The rules and controls are simple: